falsovsky/FiSH-irssi/README.md

 Shows the used key to FiSH the messages for the current window or to the specified target.
 The key will appear in the target window.

 ```
-/keyx
+/keyx [-ecb] [nick]
 ```
-Forces a DH key exchange in the current window.
+Forces a DH key exchange in the current window or to the specified target.
+The default mode is CBC, use "-ecb" to use ECB Mode.

 ```
 /setinipw <password>